-Don’t forget to take a photo of all your receipts for upload onto Kashoo’s software.
+Don’t forget to take a photo of all your receipts for upload into Kashoo’s software.
+Just drag and drop them into Kashoo and it will automatically match them to the correct entries.
 That way, our system can properly track and manage your business’ cash flow—organizing important documents that the Canada Revenue Agency (CRA) may request for.

 4. Maintain your records for accuracy